 Teachers & Practice Leaders

 Zen is not about anything.
 It is the practice of being present right here, right now.
 It is learning to meet everything that arises with an open mind and a forgiving heart.
 To do this, a serious student can benefit from the experienced guidance, encouragement, and presence of the teacher.
-Our teacher, Kosho McCall, is available to meet with students to discuss their practice life.
+Our teachers and practice leaders are available to meet with students to discuss their practice life.

 Practice Leadership at AZC